 \subsection{RL versus human attention: Unseen data}

-Next, we study whether RL agent's attention generalizes to unseen states.
-The unseen states are late-game states obtained from human experts' data~\cite{zhang2019atari} which RL agents have not encountered.
+Next, we study whether the RL agent's attention generalizes to unseen states.
+The unseen states are late-game states obtained from human experts' data~\cite{zhang2019atari} which RL agents have not encountered (i.e., above the agents' best score; score threshold for each game can be found in Appendix 5).
 We refer to this set as the unseen image set (100 images per game).
 Again, Freeway is excluded since the agent is nearly optimal.

 Fig.~\ref{fig:unseen} shows the results.
-For Frostbite and Montezuma's Revenge, the similarities drop significantly, mostly due to new objects that the agents have never encountered.
+For Frostbite and Montezuma's Revenge, the similarities drop significantly.
+One reason for this drop may be the presence of new objects that the agents have never encountered in the unseen states.
 Fig.~\ref{fig:unseen_eg} shows an example for Montezuma's Revenge.
 The agents attended to the ladder, a previously seen object, but failed to attend to a new enemy object on the left like the human did.
-For Seaquest and Ms. Pac-Man, the RL attention and human attention are more similar on unseen data.
-This is because there are no new objects in these unseen states -- only objects move faster and appear in larger numbers.
-The player often encounters dangerous states that are close to failure, similar to the ones in Section~\ref{sec:fail}.
-Therefore we observe a similar increase in similarity for Ms.Pac-Man and Seaquest.
+For Seaquest and Ms. Pac-Man, on the other hand, RL attention and human attention are more similar on unseen data.
+Compared with the game structure in Montezuma's Revenge, Seaquest and Ms. Pac-Man do not have new objects in the unseen states--the objects only move faster and appear in larger numbers.
+However, this alone only supports a lack of decrease in attention similarity.
+We suspect the \emph{increase} in similarity may be due to dangerous states similar to those in Section \ref{sec:fail}, but more controlled experiments (e.g., suggested in \cite{atrey2019exploratory}) are required to further interpret this result.